Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Frequentlyasked questions

-What is a supply network?
+What is a supplier network?

 A supplier network is a virtual platform where suppliers and buyers located anywhere in the world can collaborate together.

-Do I need one?
+Do I need a supplier network?

 What should I consider when I want to use supply networks?